-Previously, the .308 Winchester had been the best selling and most common centerfire rifle round for decades.
+Previously, the .308 Winchester had been the best-selling and most common centerfire rifle round for decades.
 And while the .308 still holds that distinction now, the 6.5 Creedmoor is undoubtedly the one caliber that has been threatening its reign.

-The reason for this is simple: the 6.5 Creedmoor is designed to function in rifles with the same short action design of the .308 Winchester.
+The 6.5 Creedmoor is designed to function in rifles with the same short action design as the .308 Winchester.
 Despite this, the 6.5 Creedmoor offers much superior ballistics.
 Unlike the .308, which belongs in the .30 caliber rifle category, the 6.5 Creedmoor belongs in the 6.5mm category.
+However, the .308 Winchester may be a solid round, but the 6.5 Creedmoor can hit harder and shoot flatter at longer ranges while also offering just a little bit less kick.

-The 6.5mm series of calibers, which originated in Europe, have long been praised for their high velocities and flat trajectories at longer ranges.
+The 6.5mm series of calibers, which originated in Europe, has long been praised for their high velocities and flat trajectories at longer ranges.
 Today, there are more rifles chambered for the 6.5 Creedmoor than there ever have been before.
-This holds true for both semi-automatic rifles such as the 6.5 Creedmoor and bolt action rifles such as the Remington 700, Howa 1500, or the Ruger 77.
+This holds true for both semi-automatic rifles such as the 6.5 Creedmoor and bolts action rifles such as the Remington 700, Howa 1500, or the Ruger 77.

 And as an added benefit, the 6.5 Creedmoor can also function in most .308 Winchester magazines since the dimensions are so similar.
 In other words, if you have an AR-10 in .308, you can swap it out to a 6.5 Creedmoor by replacing the barrel and upper receiver, but you will not need to swap out the magazines.

 How Many Magazines Should You Stockpile?